Ohmydish.com

 https://ohmydish.com/recipe/remys-ratatouille

-First of all, this is not really an official ratatouille.
-It is the ratatouille Remy made in the animation film, actually, this is called confit byaldi.
-But we thought it would be fun to recreate the dish from the movie.
+This is not an authentic ratatouille, it's the ratatouille which Remy made in the animated film of the same name.
+This dish is officially a confit byaldi, but we thought it would be fun to recreate the dish from the film.

 Ratatouille movie